Menopause is an inevitable fact of life

 Learn to listen to yourself emotionally, learn to centre and hear your own intuitive wisdom.

 Take time out to nurture yourself- can be as simple as a walk, bath, massage, yoga or meditation.
-Dancing is a fabulous way to meditate as you move your delicious feminine body.
+Dancing (even in the living room to your favourite music) is a fabulous way to meditate as you move your delicious feminine body.

 Learn some emotional intelligence skills to maximize the benefit and minimize the fallout

-from our emotional intensity.
+from your emotional intensity.
 See your emotions as a key to learning about yourself and where you are going.

 Find someone you can share with, that you can be real with about what is happening for you, and will just listen or offer support if you need it.
 If you don’t belong to a women’s group join one or create your own.

 Find ways to communicate with your partner about what is happening for you.
 Keep it short and to the point so he can hear you.